umegaya/pb3sol/README.md

 - recently, some kind of dapp like game need to treat complex, unstable data structure.
 - but for now, only solidity code can describe data structure and solidity code is immutable if it once deployed.
 - thus migrate data schema in smart contract world often with full database copy. its *un-acceptable* from the view point of performance and cost.
-- storing data as bytes and parse with protobuf could solve this problem with small increase of each contract call gas consumption.
+- storing data as bytes and parse with protobuf could solve this problem with small increase of each contract call gas consumption, by separating actual data storage and its schema definition (replacable as solidity library)